NBKRedSpy/ShowActualAvailableFood/SteamReadme.txt

 [h1]Show Food Availability[/h1]

-Displays one or more additional food counters which do not include food placed on a Food Producer.
+Adds additional food counters which indicate how much food is freely available.
+In other words, food that is not immediately being used by a Food Producer, or not in queue for a Food Producer.

-These counters indicate if the food on Food Producers will need to be used to feed villagers.

 A Food Producer is a garden, farm, fishing trap, etc.